GSA/digitalgov.gov/content/communities/government-contact-center-council-g3c.md

 ## Join

-Stay on the cutting edge of Â government contact center news, ideas, best practices, and the latest in contact center technology.
+Stay on the cutting edge of  government contact center news, ideas, best practices, and the latest in contact center technology.

 <div style="text-align: center">
-  <a class="button" href="mailto:tim.cossairt@tsa.dhs.gov">Join the G3C</a>Â orÂ <a class="button" href="https://www.digitalgov.gov/communities/manage-your-listserv-subscription/">Manage Your Subscriptions</a>
+  <a class="button" href="mailto:tim.cossairt@tsa.dhs.gov">Join the G3C</a> or <a class="button" href="https://www.digitalgov.gov/communities/manage-your-listserv-subscription/">Manage Your Subscriptions</a>
 </div>

 ## Tools & Resources